civican/legisinfo/42-1/bills/C-69/bill_text.md

 amending Schedule 1 or 4 by adding or deleting a body or a class of bodies;

-for the purpose of the definition designated project in section `2`, designating a physical activity or class of physical activities;
+for the purpose of the definition designated project in section `2`, designating a physical activity or class of physical activities and specifying which physical activity or class of physical activities may be designated by the Minister under paragraph 112(1)(a.2);

 exempting any class of proponents or class of designated projects from the application of section `76`;